Paint Sheens explained by designed living idaho falls

 Where to use it: Moderate to high traffic areas (family rooms, kitchens, bathrooms, molding, millwork, interior doors)

-Semi-Gloss Finish
+Semi-Gloss Paint Finish

 Characteristics: Slightly reflective, easy to clean, highlights imperfections